 Your order has been shipped.
 We send an email when we ship your order.

 Your order has been cancelled.

 Many of our trees, especially apples, pears, quinces and cherries, are "Bench Grafted Whips" which consist of a main stem with few if any laterals (side branches).
 Bench Grafting is a process where a piece of scion wood (the desired variety) is grafted to a rootstock plant that has been removed from the ground and washed clean of soil.
 This is done in winter/early spring.
 After the graft has been completed the new graftling is planted back into a nursery bed to develop until the following winter at which time it is lifted, cleaned and graded ready for sale.
 Therefore the top part of the whip tree (the named variety) is up to 1 year old at the time of sale while the rootstock will be at least two or even three years old.
-Trees are between approx. 45cm and 120cm (sometimes even longer) depending on variety, rootstock and seasonal conditions.
+Unless otherwise stated our standard sized tree is a minimum of approx. 75cm long (from ground level to tip).
+Some rootstock/variety combinations produce much longer trees.
 Longer whips are trimmed to approximately 1 metre in length to meet Australia Post requirements if being shipped.

 Fruiting, Pruning & Training

 This varies quite a lot between different types of fruit trees and is affected by the choice of rootstock, the skill in growing and success in pollination.
 Apples on dwarf rootstocks can have fruit within two years while most stone fruit will bear some fruit within three years.
 Other types may take up to five years.